 Area Code: 2-5 digits Subscriber Number: 3-7 digits Trunk Prefix: 0 International Prefix: 00 (formerly 09)Sum of Area Code and Subscriber Number will be 9 digits (exclusive of trunk prefix).

-Other mobile numbering developments in recent years include:
+Other mobile numbering developments up to 2010 include:

 Number range Carrier/allocation ============ ================== +27 76 reserved - carrier unknown +27 79 reserved - carrier unknown +27 81 Telkom 8ta (pronounced Heita) mobile +27 84 Cell C +27 87 reserved - carrier unknownNextel (new fixed/wireline operator) used Telkom numbering ranges.
 Mobile number portability is in effect, therefore numbers may not necessarily indicate the current carrier belonging to a wireless number.

 (additional info courtesy Pekka Pihlajasaari)

 Source: Telkom implements changes in dialling procedures (Telkom press release, 29 September 2006)

 Source: "Telkom implements 010 area code in Johannesburg", Mail & Guardian 29 April 2008